strawbees/learning-platform-gatsby/content/explorations/roller-coaster-habits-of-learning.md

 Failing is an inevitable challenge we face as we grow.
 Being able to assess stress levels and react to it wisely can be decisive for a healthy development.
 Students should be able to demonstrate they are able to react in a positive manner to stressors.

-**Emerging**: Identifying a situation where they reacted differently facing a challenge or stressor
+**Emerging**: Identifying a situation where they reacted differently facing a challenge or stressor.

 **Proficient**: Is able to reflect on personal strengths and challenges.
 Asked for help when needed and is able to talk about stressors and how to deal with them.